 Former player David Topliss stabilised the Dreadnoughts’ ship in the late eighties.
 He won immediate promotion in 1988 and consolidated the clubs top tier status by acquiring the services of seasoned internationals like Steve Ella, Mark Graham, Brian Jackson as well as now former Wakefield Trinity’s coach Andy Kelly and later John Harbin after flirtations with temporary coach Tony Kemp in 1999.

-September 2004 – Wakefield Trinity reached the Super League play-offs for the first time, winning at Hull FC before losing a Wigan Warriors in the elimination Semi-Final.
+In 2004 Wakefield Trinity reached the Super League play-offs for the first time, winning at Hull FC before losing a Wigan Warriors in the elimination Semi-Final.

-July 2008 – Trinity reached the first Rugby League Challenge Cup Semi Final in 29 years, falling to Hull FC, 24-32 at Doncaster.
+Trinity reached the first Rugby League Challenge Cup Semi Final in July 2008.
+The first in 29 years, falling to Hull FC, 24-32 at Doncaster.

-September 2009 – Wakefield Trinity finished fifth place in the Super League table, losing out to Catalans Dragons in the first round of the play-offs.
+Wakefield Trinity finished fifth place in the Super League table, losing out to Catalans Dragons in the first round of the play-offs in September 2009.

-October 2015 – Wakefield Trinity win the ‘Million Pound Game’, a winner takes all play-off game defeating Bradford Bulls 24-16, at Belle Vue to maintain Super League status.
+Wakefield Trinity win the ‘Million Pound Game’, a winner takes all play-off game defeating Bradford Bulls 24-16, at Belle Vue to maintain Super League status in October 2015.